oband36/hello-world/README.md

 # hello-world
-Window to the world
+My window to the world!
-learning how to code.
-I want to grow up to be a developer I love Pizza!
+I am learning how to code.
+I want to grow up to be a developer.
+I love Pizza!